andypbrowne/andypbrowne/content/blog/cosmos/cosmos.md

 A valuable piece of inspiration for this piece was the image library at the mid-manhattan branch of the New York Public Library.
 There they have a catalogue of thousands of images.
 The most interesting images were etchings and lithographs.
 These images are incorporated throughout the 4-page editorial spread.

 <figure>
-  {% image "./img054cosmos.jpg","Man holding a strange star-gazing object to the sky" %}
+  {% image "./img054cosmos.jpg", "Man holding a strange star-gazing object to the sky" %}
 <figcaption>Study for a wordmark</figcaption>
 </figure>
 <figure>